 It was Sofia who ever so casually posted on Facebook about the peeled chickpeas she’s been using to make her hummus.
 I fell out of my chair directly to my knees, said a prayer of thanksgiving for Sofia and her brilliant mind, and started on the hunt.

-What?
-You haven’t either?
-Your hummus game has just changed, and I mean big, my friends.
+Your hummus game–and I know you have one–has just changed, and I mean big, my friends.

 The best hummus you can eat is, according to me and many others, ultra-smooth.
-For a long time I thought it must be the machinery the big companies like Sabra use to get their hummus so perfectly smooth.
+For a long time I thought it must be the machinery the big companies use to get their hummus so perfectly smooth.
 I made a decent attempt at adding laban, yogurt, to my hummus to give it better texture.
-Then it became clear this was about the skins, which never puree fully and make the hummus coarser.
+Then it became clear this was about the skins, which never puree fully, making the hummus coarser.
 Which some like, and to you I say: we better head to therapy together, because I don’t understand you.

 The quest to figure out how to best loosen the skins from chickpeas is monumental.
-There’s this thread, this post (can’t wait to tell Deb!) and tons more like it.
+There’s this thread, this post and tons more like it.
 Because who wants to spend all that time standing at the sink popping the skins off of a ridiculously small amount of chickpeas?
 And who, really, is going to do it?
 Nobody but some poor lost souls like me.

 Buy them here.

 The peeled garbanzos cook up in lots of water, big pot, in about 90 minutes.
 Bring to a boil, then reduce to a healthy simmer (uncovered).
-Careful not to take them too far, because without the skins they don’t have anything holding them together, and you don’t want them to fall apart.
 Keep checking and tasting as you go.
 Soft, creamy to the bite, with just a whisper of resistance, and they are done.
-Strain and reserve the cooking liquid for your hummus.
+Strain and you can reserve the cooking liquid for your hummus (it needs to be chilled).
 Now you’re ready to make your homemade hummus into the finest delight of your table.
 I can’t wait!
 I’m so happy for all of us!